I have been so lucky today:

 The features of this camera are interesting.

-Not daunting at all, just giving me cold shivers each time I discover the far superior layout of the menu structures, the use of a ‘tilt‘ button to navigate the rear view screen, plus the use of a scroll-wheel to move up and down on menus.
-It’s far far different to my Canon EOS 400D.
+It has far superior layout of the menu structures, the use of a ’tilt’ button to navigate the rear view screen, plus the use of a scroll-wheel to move up and down on menus.
+It’s gst different to my Canon EOS 400D.

 So tonight I show you one amazing feature.